Semaphore manages your build, test, and deployment workflows with pipelines, blocks, and promotions:

 If your task contains multiple jobs, Semaphore will execute them in parallel.

 Each job runs in a separate, isolated machine that boots a clean environment.

 Tests task may define jobs for running unit and integration

 tests in parallel, making the task finish faster.

-By default blocks run sequentially, waiting for all tasks in the previous block to complete before continuing.
+By default, blocks run sequentially, waiting for all tasks in the previous block to complete before continuing.
 However, you can also define your pipeline as a dependency graph or run blocks in parallel by defining block dependencies.

-Promotions are junction blocks in your larger workflow.
+Promotions are junction blocks in your workflow.
 Promotions are commonly used for deployment and promoting builds to different environments.
 A pipeline can have multiple promotions.
-Promoting loads an entirely new pipeline, so you can build up complex pipelines using only configuration files.
+Promoting loads an entirely new pipeline, so you can build complex pipelines using only configuration files.

-Secrets are used to store and retrieve sensitive data such as API keys,
+Secrets are used to store and retrieve sensitive data, such as API keys,

 which should never be committed to source control.
 Semaphore securely manages